jakub-stastny/docker-project-manager/templates/README.md

 _For complete documentation please refer to [docker-project-manager](https://github.com/jakub-stastny/docker-project-manager)._

-- `dpm up` build the development image and create a container.
+- `./runner build && ./runner create && ./runner start` build the development image, spin off a new container and start it.
-- `dpm sh` launch an interactive shell session within the container.
+- SSH there.
+You can also use `./runner attach` for quick inspection.